-If you prefer, you can donate via the Network For Good registry of non-profits (though they deduct a 4.75% fee for their services).
+Or you can donate via the Network For Good registry of non-profits .

 Or you can always do it the old-fashioned way: send a check!
 There's never a fee and you know every cent will go right to the Clinic.
 Send mail to:

 Rowena Wildlife Clinic